Jennifer Lash

-Jennifer Anne Mary Alleyne Lash Fiennes (27 February 1938 – 28 December 1993), also known as Jini Fiennes, was an English novelist and painter.
+Jennifer Anne Mary Alleyne Fiennes née Lash (27 February 1938 – 28 December 1993), also known as Jini Fiennes, was an English novelist and painter.

 In 1961, she published The Burial, her first novel, at the age of 23.
 Lash was regarded as one of the most promising young people among England's artists at the time.
 Upon meeting Lash in Suffolk, Dodie Smith, who wrote The Hundred and One Dalmatians, remarked that Lash was "almost too interesting to be true".

 Life and career

 Lash was born at Chichester, Sussex on 27 February 1938, the daughter of Joan Mary (née Moore) and Brigadier Henry Alleyne Lash.
-Lash lived in India, where her father was stationed, until the age of 6.
+Lash lived in India, where her father was stationed, until the age of six.
 Her uncle Bill Lash was the Bishop of Bombay from 1947 to 1961.
 When her family returned to England, they settled in Surrey.
 Raised a Roman Catholic, Lash attended boarding school at the Convent of the Sacred Heart in Tunbridge Wells, Kent, and continued on to Farnham Art School.
 When she was 16 years old, her studies were cut short by family problems.
 She discontinued her education and moved to London where she supported herself with odd jobs to support her artistic pursuits.